Breed review: Norwegian Forest cats and kittens

 Brush the cat’s teeth regularly and check the ears once a week.
 If the ears are dirty, clean them with a soft cloth or cotton wool ball – not a swab.

 Keep the cat’s litter tray clean, to help ensure his or her coat stays fresh.
+Take a look at our range of cat accessories and find the perfect products to help groom and take care of your Norwegian cat.

 There are a two main known health issues that exist in the breed.
 These are heart and kidney problems – but they are very rare.